kirjavascript/nibblrjr/DOCUMENTATION.md

 the event system runs in a dedicated long running vm. each server connection has their own vm

+by convention, events are stored in commands with the prefix `event.`, but any command an be an event by setting the option in a command editor

+only admins have access to changing events

+the remote debugger is useful for event development

 <a name="IRC-listen" href="#IRC-listen">#</a> IRC.<b>listen</b>(<i>eventname</i>, <i>callback</i> {, <i>options</i>})

+run a callback each time an event happens

+available events are

 the `tick` event happens every second

 the `message` event happens for each message

 the `webhook.name` events happen when a request is sent to a webhook

+available options are

+* `showErrors` - _boolean_ &emsp; should errors in this event be printed
+* `filter` - _function_ &emsp; provide a callback to dictate if an event should run or not

 some additional APIs are only available in events;